Zanne-Lab/communityVchemistry/README.md

                    xlab = 'Time', ylab = 'Proportion mass remaining',iters=1000)
 ```

-    ## Number of successful fits:  993  out of 1000
+    ## Number of successful fits:  995  out of 1000
     ## Number of successful fits:  1000  out of 1000

+    ## Warning in multioptimFit(time, mass.remaining, model, iters = iters, upper
+    ## = upper, : May not have found global best fit; increase iterations

 ![](readme_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png) Checking that the fits are the same for weibull which they are